Why I Love My Shakespeare Life

 Knock Knock!
 The Definitive List of Shakespeare Knock Knock Jokes (Guest Post)

 From time to time, Bardfilm and Shakespeare Geek have tried putting a Shakespearean spin on some of the classic genres of humor.
-In the past, they’ve tackled light bulb jokes and dealt with why the chicken crossed the road.
+They’ve previously tackled light bulb jokes and dealt with why the chicken crossed the road.
 Finally, the great challenge of the Knock knock joke proved irresistible.
-Here are some Shakespearean knock knock jokes that you can use to entertain or torment your friends, colleagues, and children.
+Here are some Shakespearean knock-knock jokes that you can use to entertain or torment your friends, colleagues, and children.
 No, you don’t need advanced Shakespeare knowledge to get all of them – but it certainly helps sometimes!

 Knock, Knock.